 These End of year standards documents are available from the Curriculum Implementation Hub.

 This would depend how much time has elapsed in your placement/training year.
 If you are always being given the lower of the three options in this rating scale, then have a conversation with your trainer to explore what more you can be doing.

-If you are working at an appropriate pace and developing according to your PDP you should be deemed to be ‘At expected standard’ or ‘Exceeds expected standard’ towards the end of your year.
+If you are working at an appropriate pace and developing according to your PDP you should be deemed to be ‘At expected level’ or ‘Exceeds expected level’ towards the end of your year.